docsbrasil/laravel-docsbrasil/docs/primeiros-passos/instalacao.md

 ### Herd no Windows

-You can download the Windows installer for Herd on the Herd website.
-After the installation finishes, you can start Herd to complete the onboarding process and access the Herd UI for the first time.

-The Herd UI is accessible by left-clicking on Herd's system tray icon.
-A right-click opens the quick menu with access to all tools that you need on a daily basis.

-During installation, Herd creates a "parked" directory in your home directory at %USERPROFILE%\Herd.
-Any Laravel application in a parked directory will automatically be served by Herd, and you can access any Laravel application in this directory on the .test domain using its directory name.

-After installing Herd, the fastest way to create a new Laravel application is using the Laravel CLI, which is bundled with Herd.
-To get started, open Powershell and run the following commands:

 Você pode baixar o instalador do Windows para o Herd <a href="https://herd.laravel.com/" target="_blank">no site do Herd</a>.
 Após a instalação, você pode iniciar o Herd para completar o processo de integração e acessar a interface do Herd pela primeira vez.

 A interface do Herd é acessível clicando com o botão esquerdo no ícone da bandeja do sistema do Herd.
 Um clique com o botão direito abre o menu rápido com acesso a todas as ferramentas que você precisa diariamente.